lenianiva/lean4-nix/README.md

 Use `lake2nix = pkgs.callPackage lean4-nix.lake {}` to generate the lake utilities.

-`lake2nix.mkPackage { ... }` automatically reads the `lake-manifest.json` file
-and builds its dependencies.
+`lake2nix.buildDeps { ... }` automatically reads the `lake-manifest.json` file and builds its dependencies using `lake build`.
+The output is an attr set of derivations for each dependency.
+It takes the following arguments:

+- `src`: The source directory
+- `manifestFile ? ${src}/lake-manifest.json`: Path to the manifest file
+- `depOverride ? {}`: Attr set of any custom arguments to use when building a given dependency, such as `buildPhase` or `preConfigure`.
+- `depOverrideDeriv ? {}`: Attr set of derivations to use instead of building dependencies

+`lake2nix.mkPackage { ... }` builds the given build target of the Lake project using `lake build`, optionally with the dependencies built by `buildDeps`.
 The output is a derivation.
-It takes the following
+It takes the following arguments:

-arguments:
+- `name`: The name of the desired target to build
 - `src`: The source directory
-- `manifestFile ? ${src}/lake-manifest.json`: Path to the manifest file.
-- `roots`: Lean modules at the root of the import tree.
-Defaults to the project name from `manifestFile`
+  name from `manifestFile`
 - `staticLibDeps ? []`: List of static libraries to link with.
+- `lakeDeps`: If provided, use these dependencies instead of calling `buildDeps` internally
+- `lakeArtifacts`: If provided, copy the `.lake` artifacts from another derivation for incremental builds
+- `buildLibrary ? false`: Whether to build library facets for the `name` build target
+- `installArtifacts ? true`: Whether to export `.lake` artifacts and source in the derivation `outPath` for incremental builds
+- `configurePhase`: If provided, override the configure phase
-- `buildPhase`: If provided, override the build phase command (useful for building library facets and unit tests)
+- `buildPhase`: If provided, override the build phase
 - `installPhase`: If provided, override the install phase

 ### `buildLeanPackage`

-The `buildLeanPackage` and `mkPackage` functions output the built Lean package in a non-derivation format.
+The `buildLeanPackage` function output the built Lean package in a non-derivation format.
 Generally, the attributes available are:
 - `executable`: Executable
 - `sharedLib`: Shared library